roshanx911/roshanx911.github.io/_posts/2020-08-09-bootstrap-contact-form-php-and-mysql.markdown

 - Once click the button “Be Connected” or menu link “Contact” contact-form will pop-up while freezing the background page.
 The contact-form interface cast as below:
 ![alt text](https://i.imgur.com/hxUiGaS.png)

+> Note: Even though this page written in “html” needed to save this as a .php (php extension) instead of .html (html extension), doing that will make run through the “php” code which written inside of this page.

 {% highlight html %}
 {% endhighlight %}